Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines

 One straightforward extension is to consider other implications such as $x_i=1 \Rightarrow x_j =0$ than $x_i =1 \Rightarrow x_j = 1$.
 Note that $x_i=1 \Rightarrow x_j =0$ is equivalent to $x_i x_j=0$, which yields a corresponding penalty term in a QUBO form.
 When an auxiliary constraint $x_i =1 \Rightarrow x_j = 1$ can be imposed without changing the optimum of the QUBO problem, the corresponding quadratic term $x_i x_j$ with a \emph{negative} coefficient can be removed by adding the penalty $x_i x_j$ with a suitable coefficient.
-We expect the process has similar effects on sparsity and energy landscape of QUBO problems.
+We expect the process has similar effects on the sparsity and energy landscape of QUBO problems.
 Exploring practical application of such an extension is an important direction of future studies.

-There is another extension of the method to Ising machines that can directly handle inequality constraints without encoding them to a QUBO objective function as in Eq.~(\ref{eq:inequality_penalty}) and Eq.~(\ref{eq:kp_qubo}).
-Fujitsu Digital Annealer of 3rd generation~\cite{nakayama2021description} is one of such Ising machines.
-As we have seen in the case of MKPs, quadratic terms to be linearized via ordering often come from expanded polynomials of penalties of inequality constraints.
-In such a case, the proposed method might not be applied as-is for Ising machines that directly handles inequality constraints.
+The method can also be extended to Ising machines that can directly handle inequality constraints without encoding them to a QUBO objective function as in Eq.~(\ref{eq:inequality_penalty}) and Eq.~(\ref{eq:kp_qubo}).
+Fujitsu Digital Annealer of the 3rd generation~\cite{nakayama2021description} is one such Ising machine.
+As we have seen in the case of MKPs, quadratic terms to be linearized often come from expanded polynomials of penalties of inequality constraints.
+In such a case, the proposed method might not be applied as-is for Ising machines that directly handle inequality constraints.
 Meanwhile, the method can be extended to the situation by considering an auxiliary constraint $x_i=1 \Rightarrow x_j = 1$ as an inequality constraint $x_i \le x_j$ and encoding it to the Ising machines, instead of converting it to a penalty term.
-It is an interesting direction of investigation to evaluate performance of Ising machines with the extended method.
+It is an interesting direction of investigation to evaluate the performance of Ising machines with the extended method.